Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/android-logcat-window-message-log-filter.md

 ## Filter by process ID

-To filter the message log by process ID, right-click the **PID** column header in the message log and select **Filter by process id**.
+To filter the message log by process ID, right-click on a message and select **Filter by process id**.
+When you filter by process ID, the result is similar to [selecting a specific application to view messages from](messages.md#select-an-application).

 ## Additional resources